vblanco20-1/vulkan-guide/docs/chapter-3/scene_management.md

 Material* VulkanEngine::get_material(const std::string& name)
 {
-	//search for the object, and return nullpointer if not found auto it = _materials.find(name);
+	//search for the object, and return nullptr if not found auto it = _materials.find(name);
 	if (it == _materials.end()) {
 		return nullptr;